yuri-amorelli/ifcr-inverted-fault-counter/README.md

 |---|---|---|---|
 | DecisionTreeRegressor | 1294.0 | 186.0 | **0.99** |
 | XGBRegressor | 823.91 | 196.19 | **0.99** |

+> **Caveat:** random-split metrics on minute-by-minute data are optimistic due to temporal adjacency between train and test rows.
+The hold-out validation below — entire future segments withheld — is the honest benchmark.
+See Part 5 of the notebook for the full temporal-leakage discussion.

 ### K-Fold Cross Validation (MAE)